 Barb Cole, DVM

-Dr. Cole began practicing at Aurora Animal Clinic in April 2008.
-She received her DVM at the Western College of Veterinary Medicine, University of Saskatchewan, in 1999.
+Dr. Cole began practicing at Aurora Animal Hospital in April 2008.
+She received her Doctor of Veterinary Medicine at the Western College of Veterinary Medicine, University of Saskatchewan, in 1999.
 She initially moved from Canada to Juneau in the year of 2000 and arrived in Fairbanks in 2008.
-Dr. Cole is certified for PennHip radiographs and her special interests are Orthopedics, Ophthalmology, and Endocrine Disorders.
+Dr. Cole is certified for PennHip radiographs and her special interests are Orthopedics, Ophthalmology, Rehabilitation, and Endocrine Disorders.

-On January 2012, Dr. Cole became the proud, new owner of Aurora Animal Clinic.
-For fun, she enjoys nurturing her daughter, knitting, dog agility, and skating.
-She owns a Brittany Spaniel named “Marley”, “Timber” the Yellow Lab, and “Sarge” a Yellow Lab pup.
+On January 2012, Dr. Cole became the proud, owner of Aurora Animal Hospital.
+For fun, she enjoys nurturing her daughter, knitting, dog agility, and hockey.
+The Coles’ pack of animals includes a Brittany Spaniel “Raymond”, as well as Labrador Retrievers “Sarge”, “Ziggy”, and “Rita”, and a kitty named “Leo”.

 Molly Yazwinski, DVM